xonsh/xonsh/docs/tutorial_hist.rst

         ],
     }

-This rich set of data allows xonsh to do much more advanced inspection and manipution.
+This rich set of data allows xonsh to do much more advanced inspection and manipulation.
 The sessionid, locking, and one-file-per-shell ideas allow for there to be multiple instances of xonsh running at the same time without competing and overwriting history constantly.
 Of course, an external process deleting a history file can still